United Arab Emirate (UAE): A Complete Guide for expat

 Population Of the United Arab Emirates

 The United Arab Emirates has a population of 11 million, according to the Worldometer’s 2024 statistics.
-This population comprises 88% foreigners and 12% of native Emiratis.
+This population comprises 88% foreigners and 12% native Emiratis.
 The UAE faces a steady population growth due to its extensive infrastructure development and technological advancements.
 From 2002 to 2010, there was a 13% annual increase in population and a 1.2% increase annual increase in population after 2019.

 In terms of religion, the UAE comprises 76% Muslims, 9% Christians, and 15% from other religions, such as Hindus and Buddhists, as per the Ministry of Economy, UAE census 2005.
-Dubai is comprised of approximately 55% of the population, Abu Dhabi has 33%, Sharjah has 10%, and the rest of the emirates collectively contain 10%.
+Dubai comprises approximately 55% of the population, Abu Dhabi has 33%, Sharjah has 10%, and the rest of the emirates collectively contain 10%.
 The birth rate in the UAE is about 10.7 births per 1000, and the death rate is 1.5 deaths per 1000.
 These rates are low as expatriates don’t settle here permanently.

-Religions in the United Arab Emirates
+Religions in the UAE

 The UAE government promotes religious tolerance through its anti-discrimination legislation and educational reforms.
 Along with mosques, they have 40 churches, two Hindu churches, a Sikh Temple, and a Buddhist Temple.
 However, the cultural norms, personal conduct, family law, business practices, and legal framework are derived from Islamic principles.
 In this way, the UAE government is promoting a multicultural and multi-religious society, which is known as the Abrahamic Family House.

-Language in the United Arab Emirates
+Language in the UAE

 The official language of the United Arab Emirates is Arabic.
 The schools and formal business settings have Modern Standard Arabic.
 In informal or local settings, people use Gulf Arabic.
 However, English is the most commonly used language in the UAE.
 It helps people from different countries communicate and interact regarding their business.
 Moreover, there are several other languages, such as Urdu, Hindi, Persian, Malayalam, Tamil, Bengali, and Tagalog.